Romance Novels – The Ultimate Guide To Reading “Happily Ever After”

 Royal Romance

 Royal romance novels feature a prince or a princess of a royal family at the center of a love story.
 Think Cinderella-type stories and handsome princes that sweep you off your feet!
+A go-to genre for fans of fairy tale fantasies and modern-day monarchy intrigue.

 You might find your own prince charming in one of these books!